Physical Education 2021 - 2022

 School Games Award

-Starting from Foundation Stage children are provided with opportunities to explore and develop their fundamental skills.
+In EYFS, children are provided with opportunities to explore and develop their fundamental skills.
 The focus of our PE curriculum in EYFS and KS1 is the continuous development of the 7 key fundamental skills.
 This is taught through skill based activities and small competitive game situations.

 Once in KS2 children will learn PE through the 5 Key areas: